vectara/create-ui/apps/searchSummary/README.md

 };
 ```

-The TS definition for the `Config` type can be found [in this file](https://github.com/vectara/create-ui/blob/main/apps/qa/src/contexts/ConfigurationContext.tsx).

-For more information on configuration options, please see [this section](#configuration-reference).
+For more information on configuration options, see the [Configuration Reference section](#configuration-reference) or the original [TS definition](./src/contexts/ConfigurationContext.tsx) for the `Config`.

 ## Running locally